 - are the first in their families to attend college (first-generation students whose parents did not graduate from a four-year, degree-granting institution in the U.S.)

 - want to connect with resources that support their success in and out of the classroom during their transition to PLU

 Program + Learning Outcomes

-By participating in First in the Family, residents will be able to:
+By participating in First in the Family, students will be able to: